7 Actual Important Things all Pregnant Women Need to Know…

 It’s strange, I was asked several times on the maternity ward whether I was Strep B Positive and I always assumed that I must have been tested or they wouldn’t be asking (after all, they nicked enough of my blood for testing over the course of my pregnancy) I also assumed I must have been all clear or they would have told me.
 WRONG.
 It wasn’t until Harriet got her results that I found out what it is and why it is so crucial for EVERY mother to be tested in EVERY pregnancy.
 (Read her story here)

-2. Your birth might not go according to plan
+2. Your labour and birth might not go according to plan

 I see a lot of posts about hospital bag essentials.
 I disregarded most of them because they contain bluetooth speakers, tablets and essential oils.
-I packed a small bag of actual essentials (clothes for me, clothes for baby, nappies, sports drink, vaseline, maternity pads, granny pants, phone charger, hospital notes) which would have been absolutely fine if my birth had gone smoothly and my son wasn’t crazy jaundiced.
+Mine was a small bag of actual essentials.
+Clothes for me, clothes for baby, nappies, sports drink, Vaseline, maternity pads, granny pants, phone charger, hospital notes.
+Those things would have been absolutely fine if my birth had gone smoothly and my son wasn’t crazy jaundiced.
+A week long hospital stay made my bag entirely insufficient.
 My poor husband was back and forth with clothes and supplies all week.
 He doesn’t drive so he was walking three miles to the hospital and three miles home (what a trooper).
 So, pack a bag for if things go to plan.
 Pack another, bigger bag for if they don’t.
 Oh, and hospitals don’t give you shampoo.

 4. Tongue tie (and other feeding issues)